 Photographs by Martha Cooper

 Martha Cooper is a documentary photographer who has specialized in urban vernacular art and architecture for more than twenty-five years.
 Cooper worked as a staff photographer for the New York Post from 1977 to 1980, when she left to follow the emerging Hip Hop scene.
-In 1984, collaborating with Henry Chalfant, she published Subway Art (Thames & Hudson), showcasing the best painted trains of the era.
-Cooper’s other books of photographs include We B*Girlz (Miss Rosen Editions/powerHouse Books, 2005), Street Play and Hip Hop Files: Photographs 1979–1984 (From Here To Fame, 2006 and 2004) and R.I.P.: New York Spraycan Memorials (Thames & Hudson, 1994) with text by folklorist Joseph Sciorra.
-Cooper is the Director of Photography at City Lore: the New York Center for Urban Folk Culture.
-She lives in New York.
+In 1984, in collaboration with Henry Chalfant, she published Subway Art (Thames & Hudson), the classic book showcasing the best painted trains of the era that has been dubbed “The Bible” by graffiti writers.
+Cooper’s other books of photographs include Hip Hop Files: Photographs 1979–1984 (From Here To Fame, 2004) and R.I.P.: Memorial Wall Art (Henry Holt, 1994) with text by folklorist Joseph Sciorra.
+The Director of Photography at City Lore, the New York Center for Urban Folk Culture, she lives